+Hours:

-Hours: Mondays, 3-4 PM; Thursdays 8-9 AM (on Zoom) Canvas course site: https://cuboulder.instructure.com/courses/63039
+Canvas course site: https://cuboulder.instructure.com/courses/70753

 1. Introduction

 Welcome to my class, where we will study the principles of international economics and policy.
 The world economy has become vastly more interrelated and complex in recent decades, as we all have learned sharply with the global transmission of the Covid-19 pandemic.
 To say the least, international economic issues have become front-page news recently, ranging from trade wars to immigration bans to financial crises.
 Growing international interdependence places serious economic pressures, both favorable and unfavorable, on individuals and nations at all levels of income and development.
 Governments struggle to manage these pressures through various policies.
 These are fascinating issues with which we should all be familiar.